DTW-DanWard/OctopusDeployUtilities/docs/TypeWhiteListBlackListConfig.md

 # ODU Type Export Blacklist / Whitelist

-There are a lot of different data types that can export from Octopus Deploy.
+There are a lot of different data types that can be exported from Octopus Deploy.
 But, believe me, you probably don't want to export all of them.
 Why?
 * Some types just aren't important.
 * Some are huge, like Events, Deployments, Releases and ServerTasks.
-Do you want your export to take 1-2 minutes or 30+ minutes?
+Do you want your export to take a few minutes or 30+ minutes?
 * Some you might not be able to access to, especially if you are using a Octopus Deploy-hosted cloud instance.

 So which types do you want to blacklist or whitelist?
 Check out the [type description](TypeDescription.md).

-**By default Octopus Deploy Utilities does not export every type - just a subset!**
+**By default Octopus Deploy Utilities does not export every type - just a subset!**  Large types like Events, Deployments, etc. are in the blacklist along with types that are unimportant and likely to cause an error with a cloud-hosted instance.

 ### Blacklist or Whitelist